 Joe maintains an active pro bono practice focused on immigration law.
 He has represented individual clients and an immigrant justice organization before the immigration courts and the United States Courts of Appeals.
-Joe also counsels a number of pro bono clients on matters related to the COVID-19 pandemic.
+Prior to joining Jones Day, Joe clerked for the U.S. Court of Appeals for the Fifth Circuit and the U.S. District Court for the Southern District of California.

 Experience